• Home

 However, If the levels of beta-glucuronidase enzyme get too high, then this creates an undesirable situation.
 You will start to reabsorb hormones like estrogen and toxins that should be eliminated.

 This is one of the main causes behind high estrogen.
-Many people take DIM supplements to improve estrogen detoxification but if your phase 2 of liver detoxification is not working well then you can reabsorb them back into your body, no matter how much DIM or broccoli you eat.
+Many people take DIM supplements to improve estrogen detoxification but if your phase 2 of liver detoxification is not working well then you can reabsorb estrogen back into your body, no matter how much DIM or broccoli you eat.

 The liver can’t work to detoxify your body if levels of beta-glucuronidase are too high.
 When your body comes into contact with toxins or environmental chemicals, they are re-absorbed back into the body rather than being eliminated through the gut.